osg-htc/virtual-school-2021/docs/materials/gpus/part1-ex3-gpu-jobs.md

 status: testing
 ---

-GPU Exercise 1.2: Running a GPU job
+GPU Exercise 1.3: Running a GPU job
 ===================================

-When moving the job to be run on a GPU, all we have to do is update two lines in the submit file: set `request_gpus` to `1` and specify a GPU enabled container image for `+SingularityImage`.
-The updated submit file can be found in `gpu-job.submit` with the contents:
+To ensure that our job runs on a resource with an available GPU, all we need to do is update two lines in the submit file.
+First, set `request_gpus = 1`.
+This tells HTCondor that a GPU is needed to run this job.
+Second, we need to specify a GPU enabled container image.
+This can be done by adding `+SingularityImage = "/cvmfs/singularity.opensciencegrid.org/opensciencegrid/tensorflow-gpu:2.3"` to the submit file.
+Note that in the previous section, the container image specified was not GPU enabled.
+The updated submit file with the changes mentioned above is named `gpu-job.submit` and contains the following contents:

     universe = vanilla